mosaic-design-system/docs/src/components/pagination.md

       ## What is Pagination?

-      A mechanism which communicates the number of pages that can be loaded within a given context.
+      **Pagination** is a mechanism for breaking up content into multiple pages, and includes a visual depiction of the number of said pages that are available in a given context.
+For example, if a user is looking at a list of employees in a department, a **Pagination** component would break that down into 15 pages of employees, and show which page they are currently on and how many pages there are in total, and give them a method of quickly moving between these pages.

       - - -